Warren G: Indie career (2005–present)

 In the Mid-Nite Hour, released in October 2005, Warren G's fifth album, his first without a major label involved, was on Hawino Records.
 Heavily featuring his native, 213 groupmates Nate and Snoop, it is devotedly Warren's own project, homemade on a low budget.
 Music critics assess it to better carry Warren G's own virtues as G-funk's everyman.
 Yet by that very virtue, as expected, it saw scarce exposure beyond Warren G's fans.

-His sixth album, in September 2009, The G Files, "still the same basic G-funk sound", adds to "that classic soul vibe", Warren explains, "a taste of that modern electro sound".
+His sixth album, in September 2009, The G Files, "still the same basic G-funk sound", adds to "that classic soul vibe", Griffin explains, "a taste of that modern electro sound".
 Disliking what he put as the rap standard of "some drums and one synth sound", he titled "The West is Back" for return to "that great soulful sound".
 "100 Miles and Running" features Nate Dogg—recorded before Nate's strokes in 2007 and 2008—and the Wu-Tang Clan's Raekwon.

-From June to September 2013, Warren toured in the West Coast Fest, "an OG affair" with DJ Quik, Mack 10, the Dogg Pound, Bone Thugs N Harmony, and others.
-Meanwhile, in a guest role, Warren played OG Hemingway in the sitcom Newsreaders on the Cartoon Network's Adult Swim programming.
+From June to September 2013, Griffin toured in the West Coast Fest, "an OG affair" with DJ Quik, Mack 10, the Dogg Pound, Bone Thugs N Harmony, and others.
+Meanwhile, in a guest role, Griffin played OG Hemingway in the sitcom Newsreaders on the Cartoon Network's Adult Swim programming.
 And in August 2014, on the Mnet channel's reality series American Hustle Life, he directed an alternate music video for "Boy In Luv", by South Korean boy band BTS.

-Nostalgic fans would ask Warren for more of classic G-funk, and even ask for more from Nate Dogg, who had died in 2011.
+Nostalgic fans would ask Griffin for more of classic G-funk, and even ask for more from Nate Dogg, who had died in 2011.
 The single "My House", leading Warren G's first EP, arrived on July 13, 2015.
 With four songs, the EP, premised as a sequel to the 1994 original, is titled Regulate...
 G Funk Era, Part II.
 Released on August 6, it features E-40, Too Short, Jeezy, Bun B, and, in all four songs, Nate Dogg.
-With his unique knack for intuiting Warren's production cues, Nate leaves behind some of his 213 partner's favorite recordings.
+With his unique knack for intuiting Griffin's production cues, Nate leaves behind some of his 213 partner's favorite recordings.